Campaign of the Month: October 2017

 Westphal’s early Embrace had some serious limitations, not the least of which was an eternity of being four and a half feet tall.
 Still, he was grateful: God knows he’d rather not have spent another decade living with his idiot family, and at least his sire appreciated him for his personality rather than treating him like a performing monkey.

 The fledgling Lasombra eagerly turned his precocious intellect to learning the “rules” of Kindred and Saudi society and believed his future was bright.
 After all, Damman was among the most westernized cities in Saudi Arabia, and in Westphal’s contemptuous estimation Americans practically ran the country anyway.

-To his chagrin, he found that his young age (mortal and Cainite), foreign nationality, and lack of belief in Islam marked him as a distinct outsider among the local Ashirra.
+To his chagrin, he found that his young age (mortal and Cainite), foreign nationality, and lack of belief in Islam (or any Abrahamic faith) marked him as a distinct outsider among the local Ashirra.
 Arabia’s Cainites remembered nights long before black gold drew foreign money to their desert-swept homeland and were an altogether different order of creature than the mortal Saudis.
 Less… tractable.

 Then again, maybe it was just that this arrogant childe offended their egos.
 Westphal was arrogant.
 He’d been reared all his life to believe he was destined for greatness, had unlimited potential, and was better than everyone around him.
 Even the most decorated scientists and professors were implicitly figures to surpass, and who believed (if not hoped) the child prodigy they showered with praise would someday do just that.